 Why should the Acatenango Volcano Hike be on your Bucket List?

-Acatenango and Fuego Volcano Hiking Tours in Guatemala
+Booking your Acatenango and Fuego Volcano Hiking Tour

-Note: If you are looking for an easy volcano hike in Guatemala then try the Pacaya Volcano but don’t expect fireworks.
+Note if you’re looking for an easy volcano hike in Guatemala then try the Pacaya Volcano but don’t expect the fireworks you will get on Acatenango Fuego!

 How to Get to Antigua Guatemala